Sunday, May 15, 2011

 The world just met Graham Motion and trust me, it'll be better for it.

-Brendan O'Meara is the author of the forthcoming Six Weeks in Saratoga: How Three-Year-Old Filly Rachel Alexandra Beat the Boys and Became Horse of the Year to be published by SUNY Press.
-You can read more at The Blog Itself and follow Brendan’s Twitter feed.
-His web site is http://www.brendanomeara.com.
+Brendan O'Meara is the author of Six Weeks in Saratoga: How Three-Year-Old Filly Rachel Alexandra Beat the Boys and Became Horse of the Year.
+It is available for pre-order at Amazon.com or at SUNY Press's website.
+Read about narrative nonfiction at The Blog Itself, more horse racing at The Carryover Classic, read his "Bourbon Underworld" stories at Kentucky Confidential, follow him on Twitter, or friend him on Facebook.
+His website is http://www.brendanomeara.com.

 Written by Brendan O'Meara

 Saturday, April 30, 2011

 The Kentucky Derby, if nothing else, is like the Olympics of horse racing.
 It’s the one time millions and millions of people tune in and watc.
 Which is why it’s important to use the Derby as a political tool the way the Olympics illuminate injustices and issues that squirrel away in rat holes the rest of the year.